 2. Install antivirus software

-Many antivirus companies will send security patches to your computer automatically, so you don’t have to be a tech genius to get the most up-to-date protection.
+You don't have to be a tech genius to get the most up-to-date protection for your devices.
+Many antivirus companies will send security patches to your computer automatically.
 In addition to installing an antivirus program, it’s a good idea to check your operating system, web browser and mobile devices to make sure they also have the latest software updates.

 3. Be smart with account passwords

-Strong passwords include both uppercase and lowercase letters, numbers and symbols, and they can’t easily be guessed.
+Strong passwords include both uppercase and lowercase letters, numbers and symbols, and can’t be guessed easily.
 Security experts recommend that you change your passwords at least every few months.

 4. Don’t skimp on mobile security